bluecaret/family-cookbook/docs/recipe/tofu-steak.md

   - main
   - tofu
 excerpt: 'Cut tofu into thin rectangles.
 Fry in oil.
 Add any sauce.
 Ex: soy sauce and sugar.'
-quick: true
----

-## Quick Recipe

-Cut tofu into thin rectangles.
+noRecipe: 'Cut tofu into thin rectangles.
 Fry in oil.
 Add any sauce.
-Ex: soy sauce and sugar.
+Ex: soy sauce and sugar.'
+noRecipeOnly: true
+---